ISABELLAKORDEI/MyfirstWebsite/README.md

 # MyfirstWebsite
-This is basically my first attempt to build a website from scratch with HTML,CSS, and including the web servcies.
+This is basically my first attempt to build a website from scratch with HTML,CSS,PHP and including the web servcies.